Does the most common vaginal infection relate to infertility, or can it put an existing pregnancy at risk? Here's what you need to know.

-But good things don't always come easily.
-Marathon feeding sessions, engorged breasts and sore nipples are some of the challenges you might face as a nursing mom, especially in the beginning.
-Fortunately, the vast majority of problems can be overcome with information and practice, says Sue Tiller, R.N., an international board-certified lactation consultant in Centreville, Va., and author of Breastfeeding 101: A Step-by-Step Guide to Successfully Nursing Your Baby (TLC Publishing).
-The first week is particularly crucial, Tiller adds—that's when you and your baby learn the ropes and your milk supply is established.
+Breastfeeding is a good—no, great—thing.
+But as the saying goes, good things don't always come easily.
+Marathon feeding sessions, engorged breasts and sore nipples are some of the challenges you might face, especially in the first weeks, when you and your baby learn the ropes and your milk supply is established.

-We're here to help.
-From how to position your little one at the breast to the best time for introducing a bottle, we'll tell you what you need to know to get off to the right start and avoid pitfalls during those pivotal early days.
+We’re here to help you through this critical time.
+From how to position your baby at the breast to the best time for introducing a bottle, we’ll tell you what you need to know to get off on the right foot.

-Immediately after giving birth, you may be dying to devour a pizza or call loved ones with your news.
-But that's when newborns tend to be the most alert and responsive, making it the ideal time to introduce your baby to the breast, Tiller says.
-After a vaginal delivery, as long as there are no complications, try to nurse right away.
-If you've had a Cesarean section, you may have to wait until surgery is complete—but try to breastfeed within the first hour.
+Newborns tend to be the most alert and responsive immediately after they’re born, making it the ideal time to introduce your baby to the breast.
+After a vaginal delivery, as long as you haven’t had any complications, try to breastfeed as soon as your baby is delivered.
+If you’ve had a Cesarean section, you’ll likely have to wait until surgery is complete and you’re out of recovery to latch your baby on—but try to do so within the first hour, if at all possible.

-Once your baby is latched onto your breast and nursing contentedly, you won't want to interrupt her because your back hurts or your arm is tired.
-So take a minute to settle into a comfortable, relaxed position before starting to breastfeed, advises Terriann Shell, an international board-certified lactation consultant in Big Lake, Alaska.
+Once your baby is latched on to your breast and nursing contentedly, you won’t want to interrupt her because your back is hurting or your arm is tired.
+So take a minute or two to settle into a comfortable, relaxed position before starting to breastfeed, advises Terriann Shell, an international board-certified lactation consultant in Big Lake, Alaska.

-When you're just starting out, sit up straight in an armchair or your hospital bed.
-(Once you and your baby get the hang of nursing, you can try other positions, such as lying on your side.)
-Lay a firm pillow across your lap so your baby is level with your breast, and prop up your elbows on the chair arms or pillows.
-(You also can use pillows that are made specifically for breastfeeding; see "Breast Buddies," below, for our expert's picks.)
+When you’re just starting out, sit up straight in an arm-chair or your hospital bed.
+Lay a firm pillow across your lap, then position your baby on top of it so she is level with your breast.
+Prop up your elbows on the chair arms or pillows.
+(Or try using a breastfeeding pillow; see “Nursing” Buyer’s Guide for some ideas.)
 Also put a pillow behind your back for support, if needed.
-If you're sitting in a chair, place your feet on a small stool to bring your baby closer and help prevent back and arm strain.
+If you’re sitting in a chair, place your feet on a small stool to bring your baby closer.